Mass Audubon White-Tailed Deer Management Plan FAQs

 Hunting at Daniel Webster takes place well away from the commonly visited areas, on a section of the property where there are no trails.
-Seven hunters have been invited to participate in the program at Daniel Webster.
+Several hunters have been invited to participate in the program at Daniel Webster.

 Sesachacha Heathlands is a much less developed property with no structures and very few trails.
 It lies adjacent to other large conservation areas where hunting has long been permitted.
 We will post signs at the major entrances to alert visitors that hunting may be taking place on the property.

 All hunters are licensed, have passed background checks, and are known to Mass Audubon.
 They will be allowed to hunt only in carefully designated areas of each sanctuary.
 We have established these hunting zones based on required set-backs from roads and buildings, and our own set-backs from trails.

 Most hunting will occur from tree stands, and the location of every tree stand is pre-approved.
 Arrows released from a tree stand are aimed downward towards the ground and typically travel less than 30 yards from the stand.
 According to MassWildlife, an archery hunter has never injured a non-hunter in Massachusetts.

 Is hunting being allowed at other wildlife sanctuaries?

 We are currently implementing this program only at Moose Hill, Ipswich River, Daniel Webster, Broadmoor, Brewster's Woods, Allens Pond, and Sesachacha Heathlands wildlife sanctuaries.
 Hunting is currently not allowed at our other properties.